victorlaerte/wedeploy.com/README.md

 ---

-To work on suplementary pages, including the blog and docs;
+To work on supplementary pages, including the blog and docs;

 1. From the [node/electric](node/electric) directory, install the local
    dependencies: